prevent spectating hostile team to find out FC hideout

 Maybe the server could stop players changing teams and becoming spectators.

-#5 Updated by divVerent almost 2 years ago
+#5 Updated by divVerent about 2 years ago

 I do not see how this could work.